Noteworthy Traits

 Audio

-Either way there are 5 fields in the metadata for audio.
+Either way there are 5 fields in the metadata template for audio.
 The lossless audio is in 3 of those spots, and the lossy audio is in the other 2.
 Hopefully one day we decide and reduce the 5 down to 2.

 Bit Depth / Sample Rate / Audio Quality